Femto-LASIK – the operation

 Rapid changes in refractive errors: If the refractive errors significantly differ in two subsequent exams in short time intervals a vision correction should not be performed

 Age: The candidate should be at least 18 years of age.

-With a Femto-LASIK operation, like with any other refractive vision correction, or even like with any surgery, there are certain risks.
-The type of the risks and their frequency can depend on the amount of the correction and on the pupil size.
+With a Femto-LASIK operation, as with any other refractive vision correction, or any surgery at all, there are certain risks.
+The type of risks and their frequency can depend on the amount of the correction and on the pupil size.
 There is always a possibility of slight under or over correction.

 In the first post-operative days a foreign body sensation is felt.
-In 15 to 20% of cases dry eye symptoms is reported in the first weeks or months after a laser correction.
-This is usually because the tear production and frequency of blinking are reduced.
+In 15 to 20% of cases dry-eye symptoms are reported in the first weeks or months after a laser correction.
+This is usually because tear production and frequency of blinking are reduced.
 In general, artificial eye drops are prescribed for 1-3 months after a Laser correction.

 The flap is usually very stable.
 Dislocation of the flap because of external influences is very rare.
 These are often reported after sport injuries (getting hit by a squash ball in the eye) or from a car accident triggering the airbag.